-Type 1 / Class 1, etc. noise meters
+Type or Class of noise meters

-- Type 3 has it's uses, but is not good enough for a noise risk assessment.
+- Class 3 has it's uses, but is not good enough for a noise risk assessment.
 Think of it as like holding a wet finger up to work out if it is windy, while Type 1 is a nice posh whirly-fan anemometer thing which gives accurate readings.
 There are some uses for this though.

 If you want to save some pennies then have a look at Noisemeters.co.uk as they do sell some refurbished units so you can get the top quality at a slightly reduced price if you want.
 And if you don't want to pay for them, Noisemeters.co.uk also rent them out by the week.
-And no, this site is not sponsored by Noisemeters, it's just that I have used them many times over the years and they have been excellent.
+And no, this site is not sponsored by Noisemeters, it's just that I have used them many times over the years, including for my most recent noise-toys, and they have always been excellent to work with.

 They do have a use and the best way I can think of describing it is being used in general risk assessments to determine if you may have a noise problem and that a proper full noise assessment is needed.

-By the way, dosemeters don't have various Classes or Types so you won't see Class 1, Class 2 etc when looking at personal wearable meters, unless it is one of a small special section of them which can act as both a wearable and a hand-held meter in one.
+By the way, dosimeters don't have various Classes or Types so you won't see Class 1, Class 2 etc when looking at personal wearable meters, unless it is one of a small special section of them which can act as both a wearable and a hand-held meter in one.